richardstartin/richardstartin.github.io/_posts/2018-02-24-floating-point-manual-unrolling-or-autovectorisation.md

 </tbody></table>
 </div>

 Nevertheless, loop unrolling can be a significant boon for floating point arithmetic in Java.
 It feels dirty to me - it's one of those things that people did before my time.
 Compilers know how to do it, if they are allowed to do so.
-If there is no place for <code language="java">fastfp</code> in Java, I imagine the practice is here to stay.
+If there is no place for `fastfp` in Java, I imagine the practice is here to stay.